Grading systems by country: Ecuador

 This system is still applied to universities, the "Universidad de las Fuerzas Armadas (ESPE)" being the only exception, as they do not allow their students to take supplementary exams after every course.

 Paraguay

-The grades vary from 1 to 5, where 5 is the maximum grade achievable and 1 the lowest.
+The grades vary from 1 to 4, where 4 is the maximum grade achievable and 1 the lowest.
 The minimum for a pass is 2 (equivalent to 60%).

 Peru

 Grades range from 0 to 20, in an almost unique grading table.
 The passing grade is 11 in most schools and universities.
-In some preschool facilities, grades usually range from F to A+, following the American system, and in a few colleges, the passing grade is 10.
+In some preschool facilities, grades usually range from D to A+, following the American system, and in a few colleges, the passing grade is 10.

 For most Peruvian universities the grading system is as follows: